|Adrift. A boat or vessel that has broken from her moorings or object that is not secured and may be displaced by the ship's movement.|

 single dog may secure the WTD with other dogs left open.

-Dogging wrench is a short pipe used as an extension on the fitting to gain leverage.
+Dogging wrench is a short metal pipe used as an extension on water tight door fittings to gain leverage.

 |Dreadnaught.
 An early battleship characterized by a single caliber big gun with a main battery of guns of 11 inches or more, no intermediate battery, a secondary battery from 3 to 6 inches caliber and a speed of at least 18 knots.|